sim-1one/OpenAI-CoreIntegration/Arc-SQL BPA/README.md

 <h3> Important </h3>
- This LogApp and the following changes are an example of integrating SQL BPA results with OpenAI, creating an HTML report and CSV file send via Email with OpenAI comment of Severity High and or Medium results.
+ This LogApp and the following changes are an example of integrating SQL BPA results with OpenAI, creating an HTML report and CSV file send via Email with OpenAI comment of Severity High and/or Medium results.
  You can customize them to your liking such as changing the query and/or question to  ChatGPT as well as sending the results not only via email but also to Ondrive or Storage Account for example.
  Before using it you must have enabled and performed SQL Best Practices Assessment on your hybrid Machine.